Coronary angioplasty

 Your cardiologist may recommend coronary angioplasty if:

-• There is evidence of significant reduction in blood supply to your heart
+• there is evidence of a significant reduction in blood supply to your heart muscle

 What does coronary angioplasty involve?

-The procedure is now often performed via a small blood vessel in the arm (radial artery).
-A short tube is placed in the artery under local anaesthetic.
-Wires and longer tubes (called catheters) are then passed towards the heart.
-Contrast is then injected into the arteries of the heart.
+A short tube (sheath) is placed in a peripheral artery in the wrist or groin under local anaesthetic.
+Wires and longer tubes (called catheters) are then passed through the sheath towards the heart.
+Contrast can then be injected through catheters into the heart arteries to opacify them and identify any narrowings/blockages.
+This diagnostic procedure is called a coronary angiogram.

-Very thin wires are then passed through the coronary artery that is narrowed.
-Balloons and stents can be passed over this wire.
-Balloons are used to open the narrowing and a stent is often placed to keep the artery open.
-The stent is usually a metal alloy that is coated with a special drug that reduces its chance of re-narrowing.
+If the coronary angiogram detects one or more significant coronary narrowings, then these may be treated by a coronary angioplasty.
+After passing a very thin wire through the narrowed coronary artery, balloons and stents can be passed over the wire to treat the area of disease.
+Balloons are used to dilate the vessel and open the narrowing, and a stent may also be placed to help keep the artery widely open.
+The stent is usually a metal alloy that is coated with a special drug to reduce its chance of re-narrowing.

 What is the recovery period?